Jager-yoo/Jager-yoo/README.md

 ### iOS Developer at Flitto Inc.

-- Flitto is a language translation platform that launched its app in 2012.
+- Flitto("플리토") is a language translation platform that launched its app in 2012.

 - I'm currently working on a **complete rebuild** of the Flitto app using `SwiftUI` and [`Composable Architecture(TCA)`](https://github.com/pointfreeco/swift-composable-architecture) along with 3 iOS teammates. [(my Flitto github)](https://github.com/jaeho-flitto)